zettaMarge/cart-315/Process/README.md

 - bit annoying that dictionaries cant be edited from the inspector, but easy workaround using a serializable custom class
 - smooth snake movement is hard, delay rotation? yes, also add more delay per subsequent body part for maximum effect. might keep completing the rotation even if doesnt move bc otherwise its veeeeeeery tricky to manage.
 - except i actually got something that looks half decent???? just gotta keep the parts from going too far from each other now tho, but shrimp move good rn
+- just had to lower the maxDistanceDelta, easy lol
+- shrimp wrap doesnt work the same way as Jetpac's bc of the segments but isnt much trickier
+- all that left is to increase bounciness & lower the velocity back down to a threshold over time, make gravity 0 to make it floaty w some random initial force
+- could do like pawng template and have 2 shrimps trying to get the ball to the opposite side (color-code shrimps) (also keep screenwrap bc its funny)

+Project found under Projects/_experiments, asset folder P2

+[INSERT GIF HERE]